 When you go to Vegas, you go to Vegas, because there is nothing surrounding that oasis but desert, freeways, and more desert.
 When you go to Phoenix, there is so much to do!
 Hike Camelback Mountain in Phoenix, or venture two hours to Flagstaff where you’ll find pine trees and skiing in the winter.
 Visit Sedona, a beautiful town nestled into the Arizona red-rock with hiking, shops, spas, and art galleries.
 The sheer amount of activities make it ideal for those looking for adventure, spa time, or family fun.

 We still love you Vegas.
 But Phoenix is like your underrated little sister — she just gets more beautiful with age.
-If you haven’t been yet, book your flight there today!
+If you haven’t been yet, book your flights to Phoenix today!

 Love Phoenix?
 Tell us about some of the great experiences that make it the perfect weekend getaway.